elastic/apm-k8s-attacher/README.md

 images per deploy.
 For example, `backend1` might have a different service name from `backend2`, and `backend1-dev` might have a different apm environment from `backend1-prod`.

+Note: Right now, we can only specify a single secret token to be injected for interacting with the apm-server.
+Coming up with a way to configure this so that a token can be related to a specific apm-server might take some additional thought.

+Open questions:
+- How do we configure the command for moving the agent artifact into the shared volume?
+Right now it's using `artifact` (see example config above) to know the location, and then copying it to the non-configurable `/elastic/apm/agent/$ARTIFACT` within the shared volume in the pod.
+- Currently the artifact location (see `JAVA_TOOL_OPTIONS` above) is hardcoded within `patch.go`.
+The `JAVA_TOOL_OPTIONS` environment variable depends on a constant within the code; how can we prevent a user from configuring this incorrectly?
+Or is this something we "supply" in a default config and hope they don't mess with it?

 # installing kubectl and KinD